Careers Education & Post-16

 What students experience

-Key Stage 3 students (Years 7 - 9), are aware of careers stereotypes and of their own personal attributes.
-They have special assemblies, enterprise days, team-building activities and support and guidance when selecting GCSE options.
+Key Stage 3 students (Years 7 - 9), are aware of career stereotypes and of their own personal attributes.
+They have targetted assemblies, enterprise days, team-building activities and support and guidance when selecting GCSE options.

 Key Stage 4 students (Year 10 & 11), have a clearer idea of possible pathways post-16 and develop their career management skills.
 They have opportunities to visit careers fairs, Higher Education establishments and encounters with a range of employers, as well as support with applications, interviews and planning.
 We also have visits from alumni, post-16 providers and employers.
 Students will have the opportunity to take part in 'Take Your Child To Work Day', which is a work experience day that can take place during any of the INSET days with a trusted adult.
 All students leave with the ability to make decisions about destinations and future pathways.